-We are Seon and Michaela Crockford-Laserer, outdoor enthusiasts at heart and passionate about being in nature.
+We are Seon and Michaela Crockford-Laserer, Founders of Packraft Europe, outdoor enthusiasts at heart and passionate about being in nature.
 We are equally in love with both mountains and rivers, land and water.
 When we came across the concept of packrafting in 2014, we immediately knew that this would be a game changer and our imaginations ran wild as we looked at maps and wilderness areas in a new way.

-His certifications include:
+Seon's certifications include:

-- Whitewater Rescue Technician Instructor (Rescue 3 Europe),
+- Rescue 3 Europe, Whitewater Rescue Technician Instructor

-- IRF Raft Guide,
+- IRF Raft Guide Level 3

 When we first discovered packrafts, Seon (being a bit of a self-confessed gear nerd) did what he always does when he finds a new passion: Hours, days and weeks were spent researching everything there was to know about these little inflatable boats.
 It became clear very quickly that there was only one packraft to get if you were serious about quality, performance, durability and safety.
 In 2014 we bought our first Alpacka, a red Yak with a whitewater deck and cargo fly which we very quickly added thigh straps to.
 Needless to say, we fell in love.

 Before we began our packrafting company, we were very clear about why we were turning our passion into our profession.
 We view business as a tool, and as such we choose to use this tool to create positive change in the world.
 To help protect the places we love and inspire people to get outside and connect with nature.